RaghadNasiaf/holbertonschool-shell/init_files_variables_and_expansions/README.md

-# Shell, init files, variables and expansions

-0-alias: Script that creates an alias ls='rm -f *'.
+This project contains shell scripts about variables and expansions.